sb2nov/mac-setup/VisualStudioCode/README.md

 2. Enable Format on Save Setting: "Editor: Format On Save" setting on Code -> Preferences -> Settings

-3. Open a python file and check if you write code that it automatically formats on saving the file.
+3. Open a Python file and check if you write code that it automatically formats on saving the file.

 ### Markdown rendering extension